-NCERT Solutions for Class 12 Chemistry Chapter 14 Biomolecules are intended for students of class 12 looking to write their class 12 board exams.
-Class 12 Chemistry Chapter 14 deals with the topic of biomolecules and contains questions and solutions on topics such as saccharides, glycogen, cellulose, starch and more.
-Biomolecules solutions pdf provided here has answers to the textbook question along with other important questions, worksheets, MCQ’S, HOTS (Higher Order Thinking Skills) and exemplary questions prepared by experts at BYJU’S.
+NCERT Solutions for Class 12 Chemistry Chapter 14 Biomolecules are intended for students of Class 12 looking to write their Class 12 Chemistry term – I examination.
+The NCERT Solutions for Class 12 Chemistry deals with the topic of biomolecules and contains questions and solutions on topics such as saccharides, glycogen, cellulose, starch and more.
+To become well versed in these topics access these solutions.

-Class 12 Chemistry NCERT Solutions (Biomolecules) – Important Questions
+Class 12 Chemistry NCERT Solutions Chapter 14 Biomolecules – Important Questions

-Monosaccharides know as simple sugars comprise of one sugar unit that cannot be further broken down into simple sugars.
+Monosaccharides known as simple sugars comprise one sugar unit that cannot be further broken down into simple sugars.

 Those type of carbohydrates which reduces the Fehling’s solution and Tollen’s reagent are termed as reducing sugars.

 Q 3.
-What are the two main functions of carbohydrates in plants?
+Write two main functions of carbohydrates in plants.

 The two main functions of carbohydrate in a plant are: